-The Office of Equity & Justice at the University of Washington works to create more equitable systems in graduate education.
-We collaborate with faculty, staff, students, and administrators across the Bothell, Tacoma and Seattle campuses of the UW to transform individual and institutional barriers of exclusion.
-As a part of this mission, our office is developing an Equity Progress Tool for departments and programs to empirically and systematically assess the support systems in place for graduate students impacted by racism, sexism, homophobia, ableism, Islamaphobia, antisemitism and other forms of discrimination.
-Through robust analyses and implementation of the best-practices of DEIJ theories, practices, and data, as well as engagement in difficult dialogues steeped in differential dynamics of power and privilege, the OEJ aims to equip students, staff and faculty to live and promote equity and justice.
+The University of Washington's Graduate School works to create more inclusive systems in graduate education.
+We collaborate with faculty, staff, students, and administrators across the Bothell.
+Tacoma and Seattle campuses of the UW to transform individual and institutional barriers of exclusion.
+As a part of this mission, our office is developing an Excellence Progress Tool for departments and programs to empirically and systematically assess the support systems in place for all graduate students, particularly those with diverse or underrepresented perspectives and experiences.
+Through robust analyses and implementation of the theories, practices, and data to build cultures of inclusive excellence. as well as engagement in difficult dialogues within hierarchical systems, the UW Graduate School aims to equip students, staff and faculty with best practices and strategies to develop and sustain a lens of inclusive excellence in their departments and beyond.

-What is the Equity Progress Tool?
+What is the Excellence Progress (EP) Tool?

-The Equity Progress (EP) Tool is designed to assist units/departments in pinpointing strengths as well as areas for growth in efforts to create a just, diverse, and inclusive environment for students at every stage of their graduate career, from pre-recruitment to post-graduation.
-The tool provides both assessment of and resources to improve each stage of the graduate student life cycle.
+The Excellence Progress (EP) Tool is designed to assist units/departments in pinpointing strengths as well as areas for growth in efforts to create an inclusive environment for students at every stage of their graduate career, from pre-recruitment to post-graduation.
+The tool provides both assessment of and resources to improve each stage of the graduate student life cvcle.

-The EP Tool is used to review and assess a program, department, or unit's equity and inclusion efforts and strategies in graduate education as well as existing policies, practices, and written materials.
-The EP Tool includes questions about recruitment, retention, and support for URM students, as well as sections on curricula, faculty demographics, and program culture.
+The EP Tool is used to review and assess a program, department, or unit's efforts and strategies to build a culture of inclusive excellence in graduate education as well as existing policies, practices, and written materials.
+The EP Tool includes questions about recruitment, retention, and support for all students, particularly those with underrepresented and diverse perspectives as well as sections on curricula, faculty demographics, and program culture.